-Before we wanted to get all fancy schmancy with the design, we wanted to ensure that the core functionality of some our features were being properly utilised.
-We revisited the quick filters we implemented from back in October 2015 and based on analytics and talking to many of you, it had been quite heavily used.
+Before we wanted to get all fancy-schmancy with the design, we wanted to ensure that the core functionality of some of our features was being properly utilized.
+We revisited the quick filters we implemented back in October 2015 and based on analytics and talking to many of you, it had been quite heavily used.

 With that being set in stone, we gave it a design revamp!
 Easyship style!

-For today’s release, that’s the exciting changes we have for you!
+For today’s release, that’s the exciting change we have for you!
 We thank all our users for their continued support and those who have reached out to us to give us comprehensive feedback.
-We value everyone’s voices and from the Easyship team we are proud to be creating a product that is changing the way businesses do eCommerce.
+We value everyone’s voices and from the Easyship team, we are proud to be creating a product that is changing the way businesses do eCommerce.

 Until the next set of updates, Happy Shipping!